SoftwareHeritage/swh-docs/docs/index.rst

 Heritage stack.
 Each component name is linked to the development documentation of the corresponding Python module.

+:ref:`swh.auth <swh-auth>`
+    low-level library used by modules needing keycloak authentication

 :ref:`swh.core <swh-core>`
     low-level utilities and helpers used by almost all other modules in the stack

+:ref:`swh.counters <swh-counters>`
+    service providing efficient estimates of the number of objects in the SWH archive, using Redis's Hyperloglog

 :ref:`swh.dataset <swh-dataset>`
     public datasets and periodic data dumps of the archive released by Software